 Since 2007, McGannon has invited university faculty, post-docs, and ABD graduate students from any disciplinary background to apply for one or two semester appointments as Visiting Research Fellows at the Center.
 While this position carries no stipend, Fellows enjoy the benefits of a research affiliation with the McGannon Center, including office space at the Center on Fordham’s Bronx campus; computer, telephone, and Internet access; and access to all Fordham University library and electronic resources.
 Fellows also have access to the McGannon Center’s administrative support, as well as to the resources of New York City, one of the media capitals of the world.
 Fellows are expected to give a public lecture and contribute a paper to the Center’s Working Paper series.
 Many of the Fellows have gone on to promising careers at research institutions.

-We are currently soliciting applications for 2017 Visiting Research Fellows
+2017 Visiting Research Fellows

 Recent Visiting Research Fellows